-Right here.
-We have reviewed all the best and most reliable bitcoin trading platforms out there to help you buy bitcoin.
-Have a read through our reviews and see what you think.
-If you’re not ready just yet, scroll down and continue reading to learn more about choosing the best bitcoin broker.
+You can find a list of the top platforms for trading Bitcoin right here.
+We have reviewed all the best and most reliable Bitcoin brokers out there to help you buy Bitcoin.
+The table below displays the best of the best – have a read through our reviews and see what you think.
+If you’re not ready just yet, scroll down and continue reading to learn more.

 How do brokerages work?

 It’s easy.
-Just go to the broker site and it will have the current rate at which they’re selling bitcoin displayed.
-If you’re happy with the bitcoin price then set up an account, select how much you want to buy, then enter your payment details and get moving.
+Just go to the broker site and it will have the current rate at which they’re selling Bitcoin displayed.
+If you’re happy with the Bitcoin price then set up an account, select how much you want to buy, then enter your payment details and pay.

-What should I look for in a broker?
+What should I look for in a trading platform?

 Design and ease of use

-Different bitcoin brokers will charge a different amount for buying bitcoin, as any commission charged by a platform will be included in the price listed, referred to as spread.
+Different Bitcoin brokers will charge a different amount for buying Bitcoin.
+This is because any commission charged by a platform will be included in the advertised price, referred to as spread.
 To find the best rate it’s a good idea to compare multiple platforms.

 You want to make sure you’re getting a good deal on your purchase.
-Depending on the platform and your chosen payment method, there could be fees of 0% to 5% of the purchase amount, with credit card being the most expensive option.
+Depending on the platform and your chosen payment method, there could be fees of 0% to 5% of your purchase amount, with credit cards typically being the most expensive option.

 You will want to be sure you are sending your money to a company that will not disappear with your cash.
 In the UK, brokers must be regulated so look out for this when reading reviews.
 There are many platforms that have been around for a while and have good reputations.
 Some of the common options you should consider include eToro and Coinmama.